arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/memory-partitioning/content.md

 3. **Write Wi-Fi firmware and certificates data**: The sketch writes the Wi-Fi firmware and certificate data to the appropriate partitions in the QSPI Flash memory.
 It also flashes the memory-mapped Wi-Fi firmware and certificates.

-4. **Display progress in the Arduino IDE Serial Monitor**: The sketch provides a visual indication of the progress of the flashing process using a built-in LED of the Opta™ device and displays messages through the Arduino IDE Serial Monitor to inform the user about the current status of the flashing process.
+4. **Display progress in the Arduino IDE Serial Monitor**: The sketch provides a visual indication of the progress of the flashing process using one of the built-in LEDs of the Opta™ device and displays messages through the Arduino IDE Serial Monitor to inform the user about the current status of the flashing process.

 To upload the code, click the **Verify** button to compile the sketch and check for errors; then click the **Upload** button to program the device with the sketch.